 On the way home I pondered how this tiny water could hold such fish.
 The place in question is not on any credible maps, and no mention of it exists anywhere on the interwebs.
 Perusing satellite imagery, I noted legal access was sparse – this mysterious water is bordered by and/or running through private property on some sections, and by or through even more adventurous terrain on others.
 Safe, secure parking exists nowhere.
 And then there’s the moose.

 We actually ran into one of those crazy beasts during the backtrack.
 It was one of my colleagues that first bumped into it, and as he let out a few yells the monstrosity went charging through the brush and right towards lucky me.
 I heard it coming just seconds before making eye contact – a big bull if there ever was one, across the water from me and no more than fifty feet away.

 I made like Usain Bolt, horizontally to its position and mine, and in the opposite direction of its projected movement.
 My sprint, directly through the creek, was later described as walking on water – moving so fast my feet looked like they weren’t touching the stream bed below.
 I was never renown for my forty-yard dash times while playing organized sports, but yesterday I found myself extraordinarily fleet of foot.
 Photographic evidence of the encounter further proves my lightning speed – I was nowhere in sight while the third man in our crew was snapping pics of the fun with the fine furry friend from the safety of the ridge above.

-To my knowledge there are at least five human beings on Planet Earth that can identify this mysterious creek, and as they are all fly fishermen the place will likely be the next venue of choice for the Fly Fishing Retailers show.
-But there is only one person who can run fast enough to fish it again, and next time I’ll be wearing track shoes.
+To my knowledge there are at least five human beings on Planet Earth that can identify this mysterious creek, but there is only one person who can run fast enough to fish it again, and next time I’ll be wearing track shoes.